Research Apps for Event Studies and News Analytics

 Figure 1: Conducting Event Studies with EventStudyTools

-Which features does our "all new" advanced Abnormal Return Calculator (aARC) support?
+Which features does our advanced Abnormal Return Calculator (aARC) support?

 What is news analytics and how to perform it?

 News analytics is concerned with the quantitative analysis of news streams.
-It also implies the procedural steps needed to turn news into quantitative metrics and time-series.
-News analytics allows three major applications: (a) the scientific consideration of qualitative dimensions that have previously been ignored in the study of individual events, (b) the repeated longitudinal consideration of similar sequences of events, and (c) from a practical perspective, novel trading strategies and other practical applications that draw on the capability to plot firm behaviors.
+It implies the procedural steps needed to turn news into quantitative metrics and time-series.
+News analytics allows three major applications: (1) the scientific analysis of qualitative dimensions that have previously been ignored in the study of individual events, (2) the repeated longitudinal consideration of similar sequences of events, and (3) from various practical applications, such as novel trading strategies, that build on the capability to plot firm behaviors.
 The figure beneath sketches the analytical framework implemented on this website (please also view this step-by-step tutorial).